 OVERVIEW

 We study what biological molecules do and how they do it, with the ultimate aim of better understanding their function in human health and disease contexts.
-Broadly, our areas of interest are:
+We are interested in the formation and activation of protein molecular “machines” that perform reactions as required by the cell, notably proteases and nucleases that recycle proteins and nucleic acids respectively.

 By working in the group, trainees will establish a well-rounded skillset featuring experimental and computational methods for biophysical research.
 This will facilitate employment in industry, academic, and government positions.
 Most importantly, students will develop a framework for thinking about and quantitatively modeling the behavior of biomolecules and the world around us.